ROCm/rocBLAS/docs/reference/level-2.rst

 .. doxygenfunction:: rocblas_zgemv

 gemv functions have an implementation which uses atomic operations.
 See section :ref:`Atomic Operations` for more information.
+The gemv functions support the _64 interface.
+Refer to section :ref:`ILP64 API`.

 .. doxygenfunction:: rocblas_sgemv_batched
    :outline: